hidro-iri/Borinot/architecture/README.md

 Borinot consists of hardware and software, both within the robot body and outside as necessary support elements.

 This chapter describes the architecture.

+> You can click on the images below to get them in full resolution.

 ## Hardware